gsharma01/datasciencecoursera/peerAssesmentGCD/ReadMe.md

 ## Steps to use the run_analysis.R

 1. Get all the files from the repo and store them at one place.
+You will also need to unzip the files which are under X_train_test.zip folder.
 2. Use the data files provided within the repository because they have been cleaned up.
 3. Pass the directory name when running run_analysis.R. you can left it blank if all the files,script and current working directory is at one place.
 Few examples below:
      * run_analysis("C:\\Users\\user12\\PeerAssesmentGCD\\")